What Glycation Does to Your Skin Three Ways to Fight it

 2. Use anti-glycation products, such as Vitali Skincare with GHK-Cu.
 This potent regenerative peptide can help your skin in a number of ways by:

-Stimulating the production of collagen and elastin
+- Stimulating the production of collagen and elastin

-• Inhibiting the activity of enzymes that break down collagen and elastin
+- Inhibiting the activity of enzymes that break down collagen and elastin

-• Neutralizing free radicals and reducing oxidative stress, which can lead to glycation
+- Neutralizing free radicals and reducing oxidative stress, which can lead to glycation

-Another effective anti-glycation ingredient in Vitali is brown algae.
-Brown Algae's antioxidant effect protects against the skin's firming collagen degradation.
-It supports cellular energy production, increasing the skin's oxygen supply.
-This process positively affects cell renewal and the skin's overall appearance.
+Another effective anti-glycation ingredient in Vitali products is brown algae.
+Brown Algae’s antioxidant effect protects against the skin’s firming collagen degradation.
+It supports cellular energy production, increasing the skin’s oxygen supply.
+This process positively affects cell renewal and the skin’s overall appearance.
+An in vitro study on brown algae extract found that the application to cells can protect collagen cells by interacting with collagen inhibitors to preserve collagen.
+Research shows that phlorotannins from brown algae inhibited the formation of advanced glycation end products by scavenging reactive carbonyls.

-3. Consider supplementing with L-Carnosine.
 Research has shown Carnosine can prevent AGE formations through the reduction of blood glucose, prevention of early glycation, and even reversing previously formed AGEs.
 Carnosine is a potent free-radical scavenger and anti-glycating agent that inhibits AGE formation and its cross-linked proteins, helping to keep them functioning correctly.
 While you get Carnosine in your diet through animal protein, supplementing with L-Carnosine can boost you.
-Vitali's Medical Advisor, Dr. Suzanne Ferree Turner recommends that her patients supplement with 1,000 milligrams of L-Carnosine daily.